zackexplosion/vuetify-admin-template/README.md

 ## Setup default Environment variables

-Change file `.env.development` to your own setting or create a `.env.local` file to override it.
+Change file `.env.development` to your own setting or create a `.env.development.local` file to override it.

 ```sh
 VITE_APP_TITLE=YOUR_APP_NAME